 Here is a short list of the most critical mountain bike articles that make every trip a great journey.

-A bicycle helmet is an essential piece of biking safety gear.
+A bicycle helmet is one of the most essential pieces of biking safety gear that deserves a separate point.
 Since falls and crashes can be lethal while off-roading, wearing a helmet is a must.
 The latest bicycle helmets mips (Multi-Directional Impact Protection System) integrated tend to significantly reduce the severity of head injuries, especially in slow accidents.
 Additionally, they usually have a visor to block the sun, ensuring a comfortable and safe ride.

 The automatic pedals are the best for most cross-country ski trails.
 With the cycling shoes and click pedal systems, you can fit your boots on the brakes to pedal safely and effectively, and then loosen them quickly with a twist of the foot.
 Mountain bikers generally use the SPD pedal/retention system, but there are several combinations.
 Make sure you buy shoes and pedals that work together.